How to sell my real estate brokerage? It can be an intimidating question.

 You should also consider all of the “what if” scenarios.

-- The buyer decides to leave the real estate industry for other reasons?
+- The buyer decides to scratch your business plan and leave the real estate industry…

-A lot of real estates brokerages aren’t suitable investments.
+A lot of real estate brokerages aren’t suitable investments.
 One of the main reasons is that the success of many firms is dependent on the owner.

 Potential purchasers are concerned that if that owner leaves, the business will suffer.